Contraction (grammar): English

-English has a number of contractions, mostly involving the elision of a vowel (which is replaced by an apostrophe in writing), as in I'm for "I am", and sometimes other changes as well, as in won't for "will not" or ain't for "am not".
-These contractions are common in speech and in informal writing, but tend to be avoided in more formal writing (with limited exceptions, such as the mandatory form of "o'clock").
+English has a number of contractions, mostly involving the elision of a vowel, which is replaced by an apostrophe in writing, as in I'm for "I am", and sometimes other changes as well.
+Contractions are common in speech and in informal writing but tend to be avoided in more formal writing (with limited exceptions, such as the now-standard form "o'clock").

-The main contractions are listed in the following table (for more explanation see English auxiliaries and contractions).
+The main contractions are listed in the following table.

-Contraction is a type of elision, simplifying pronunciation through reducing (dropping or shortening) sounds occurring to a word group.

-In subject–auxiliary inversion, the contracted negative forms behave as if they were auxiliaries themselves, changing place with the subject.
-For example, the interrogative form of He won't go is Won't he go?, whereas the uncontracted equivalent is Will he not go?, with not following the subject.
+Although can't, wouldn't and other forms ending -n't clearly started as contractions, -n't is now neither a contraction (a cliticized form) nor part of one but instead a negative inflectional suffix.
+Evidence for this is (i) -n't occurs only with auxiliary verbs, and clitics are not limited to particular categories or subcategories; (ii) again unlike contractions, their forms are not rule-governed but idiosyncratic (e.g., will → won't, can → can't); and (iii) as shown in the table, the inflected and "uncontracted" versions may require different positions in a sentence.

 Chinese

 The Old Chinese writing system (oracle bone script and bronzeware script) is well suited for the (almost) one-to-one correspondence between morpheme and glyph.
-Contractions, in which one glyph represents two or more morphemes, are a notable exception to this rule.
-About twenty or so are noted to exist by traditional philologists, and are known as jiāncí (兼詞, lit. 'concurrent words'), while more words have been proposed to be contractions by recent scholars, based on recent reconstructions of Old Chinese phonology, epigraphic evidence, and syntactic considerations.
+Contractions in which one glyph represents two or more morphemes are a notable exception to that rule.
+About 20 or so are noted to exist by traditional philologists and are known as jiāncí (兼詞, lit. 'concurrent words'), and more words have been proposed to be contractions by recent scholars, based on recent reconstructions of Old Chinese phonology, epigraphic evidence, and syntactic considerations.
 For example, 非 [fēi] has been proposed to be a contraction of 不 (bù) + 唯/隹 (wéi/zhuī).
-These contractions are not generally graphically evident, nor is there a general rule for how a character representing a contraction might be formed.
-As a result, the identification of a character as a contraction, as well as the word(s) that are proposed to have been contracted, are sometimes disputed.
+The contractions are not generally graphically evident, and there is no general rule for how a character representing a contraction might be formed.
+As a result, the identification of a character as a contraction, as well as the word(s) that are proposed to have been contracted, is sometimes disputed.

-As vernacular Chinese dialects use sets of function words that differ considerably from Classical Chinese, almost all classical contractions listed below are now archaic and have disappeared from everyday use.
-However, modern contractions have evolved from these new vernacular function words.
-Modern contractions appear in all the major modern dialect groups.
-For example, 别 (bié) 'don't' in Standard Mandarin is a contraction of 不要 (bùyào), while 覅 (fiào) 'don't' in Shanghainese is a contraction of 勿要 (wù yào), as is apparent graphically.
-Similarly, in Northeast Mandarin 甭 (béng) 'needn't' is both a phonological and graphical contraction of 不用 (bùyòng).
+As vernacular Chinese dialects use sets of function words that differ considerably from Classical Chinese, almost all of the classical contractions that are listed below are now archaic and have disappeared from everyday use.
+However, modern contractions have evolved from the new vernacular function words.
+Modern contractions appear in all major modern dialect groups.
+For example, 别 (bié) 'don't' in Standard Mandarin is a contraction of 不要 (bùyào), and 覅 (fiào) 'don't' in Shanghainese is a contraction of 勿要 (wù yào), as is apparent graphically.
+Similarly, in Northeastern Mandarin 甭 (béng) 'needn't' is a phonological and graphical contraction of 不用 (bùyòng).
 Finally, Cantonese contracts 乜嘢 (mat1 ye5) 'what?' to 咩 (me1).